Ricy40/CollaborativeMusicWriting/README.md

+Ensure you are have installed python version 3.11 or later.

-Firstly, install the required packages:
+Then, install the required packages in a terminal:

 ```pip install -r requirements.txt```